kevingosse/kevingosse.github.io/content/posts/2024-09-03-windows-error-reporting.md

 [...]
 ```

-Open the "Memory" panel in Windbg, and in the ribbon you can change "Size" to "Long" (or "Integer" if it's a 32-bit process).
+Open that address in the "Memory" panel in Windbg.
+In the ribbon, change "Size" to "Long" (or "Integer" if it's a 32-bit process).

 {{<image classes="fancybox center" src="/images/2024-09-03-windows-error-reporting-3.png" >}}